Agastache foeniculum ‘Liquorice White’

 SEED SOWING ADVICE: QUICK & EASY

-INDOORS FOR EARLY PLANTS: Sow seed in punnets on surface of good quality seed raising mix.
+Sow indoors for quick & early plants: First sow the seeds in a punnet on surface of good quality seed raising mix.

-Place in a well lit position, but not in direct sunlight.
+Now place in a well lit position, but not in any direct sunlight.

-Temperature of 18-20C approx. is best for rapid germination, but they are not particularly fussy.
-At optimum temperatureS seedlings emerge in approx. 14-28 days.
+Temperatures of 18-20°C approx. are best for rapid germination, but they are not particularly fussy.
+At optimum temperatures seedlings emerge in approx. 14-28 days.

 (An electronic heat bed is ideal but not essential, any warm, well-lit spot will do).